moorepants/learn-multibody-dynamics/motion.rst

 .. figure:: figures/motion-sleigh.svg
    :align: center

    Configuration diagram of a Chaplygin Sleigh.
-The rectange :math:`A` represents a sleigh moving on a plane.
+The rectangle :math:`A` represents a sleigh moving on a plane.
 Point :math:`P` represents the center of the sleigh.